Current as of August 2014 | Download print version (in PDF)

 It is generally easier to register as a CNI than an SA, and more independent NPOs have been able to register as CNIs, especially at the local level.
 In recent years, more informal NPOs registered as businesses have been able to register as CNIs.

 Foundations: A foundation is a not-for-profit organization that promotes public benefit undertakings through grants and donations.
-Its assets are donated by individuals, legal persons, or other organizations [Regulations on the Administration of Foundations (RAF), Art.
-2].
+Its assets are donated by individuals, legal persons, or other organizations (Regulations on the Administration of Foundations (RAF) Article 2).

 Foundations, like SAs and CNIs, are regulated by both a registration and administration agency, usually the Ministry of Civil Affairs in Beijing or a provincial, municipal, or local Civil Affairs bureau or office, and by a professional agency such as the relevant government ministry or agency at the national, provincial, municipal, or local level.
 In laws and regulations issued prior to the 2004 Foundation Regulations (such as the Public Welfare Donations Law), the term "social organization" included foundations.

-Generally speaking, public foundation status is difficult to obtain and most of them are GONGOs.
-These include some of China's best-known foundations, such as the China Youth Development Foundation, the Soong Ching Ling Foundation, and the China Foundation for Poverty Alleviation.
+Generally speaking, public foundation status is difficult to obtain; most public foundations are in fact GONGOs.
+These include some of China’s best-known foundations, such as the China Youth Development Foundation, the Soong Ching Ling Foundation, and the China Foundation for Poverty Alleviation.
 Only a few independent foundations are registered as public foundations.
-In 2010, Jet Li's One Foundation made news by becoming one of the few private foundations to get public foundation status.
+In 2010, Jet Li’s One Foundation made news by becoming one of the few private foundations to get public foundation status.
 The Nanjing-based Amity Foundation is another example of a relatively independent public foundation.

 Chinese law distinguishes between NPOs that have a public benefit purpose and those that serve other purposes.
-The Public Welfare Donations Law confers public benefit status on two categories of organizations: "public welfare social organizations" and "public welfare nonprofit public institutions."
-In theory, NPOs with public benefit status are eligible for tax deduction or exemption [Public Welfare Donations Law, Ch.
-4].
+The Public Welfare Donations Law confers public benefit status on two categories of organizations: “public welfare social organizations” and “public welfare nonprofit public institutions.”
+In theory, NPOs with public benefit status are eligible for tax deduction or exemption (Public Welfare Donations Law Chapter 4).
 However, the reality is quite different, as China lacks a comprehensive, coherent and detailed set of tax regulations for NPOs.
-As a result, tax bureaus and NPOs themselves are often not familiar with these preferential tax provisions, and receiving tax deductions or exemptions requires going through additional procedures for both the NPO and the individual or enterprise making the donation.
-NPOs with public benefit status are also subject to stricter government supervision [Public Welfare Donations Law, Chs.
-3-5].
+As a result, tax bureaus and NPOs themselves are often not familiar with the preferential tax provisions, and receiving tax deductions or exemptions requires that both the NPO and the individual or enterprise making the donation undertake additional procedures.
+NPOs with public benefit status are also subject to stricter government supervision (Public Welfare Donations Law Chapters 3-5).